osxmidi/LinVst/README.md

 Defining EMBEDRESIZE enables vst window resizing for the embedded window version (currently only working with Linux Reaper).

-Defining EMBEDTHREAD enables an embedded version display delay that's possibly needed for some slower systems.
+Defining FOCUS enables an alternative keyboard focus operation where the plugin keyboard focus is given up when the mouse pointer leaves the plugin window.

 See Makefile comments for define options.